Pseudo-Stereo Inputs: A Solution to the Occlusion Challenge in Self-Supervised Stereo Matching: Method

 \section{Method}

-The overall framework of our method is illustrated in Figure \ref{fig:overview}.
+The motivation and the overall framework of our method are illustrated in \cref{fig:core} and \cref{fig:overview}, respectively.
 Section \ref{sub-pseudo} details the core idea in our approach: a pseudo-stereo inputs strategy that decouples input images from feedback images.
-Section \ref{sub-feedback} further discusses the additional challenges encountered during implementation and proposes solutions, including addressing feedback conflicts and overfitting problems.
-The final loss functions are also presented in this section.
+Section \ref{sub-feedback} further discusses the practical challenges of this design and proposes solutions, including addressing feedback conflicts and overfitting problems.